CSCfi/csc-user-guide/docs/apps/hyperqueue.md

         --resource "mem=sum($TOTAL_MEM_BYTES)" &
 )

-# Wait until all worker have started
+# Wait until all workers have started
 hq worker wait "$SLURM_NTASKS"

-# Submit jobs to workers
+# Submit tasks to workers
 NUM_JOBS=1000
 for _ in seq $NUM_JOBS ; do
-    hq submit --stdout=none --stderr=none --cpus=1 ./job &
+    hq submit --stdout=none --stderr=none --cpus=1 ./task &
 done

-# Wait for all the jobs to finish
+# Wait for all the tasks to finish
 hq job wait all

 # Shut down the workers and server